 Since October 2021, PVP normal operations have been interrupted by the failure of the transformer bank at the PVP powerhouse.
-PG&E has announced its intent to repair and restart power generation, but to date there has been no schedule set for project completion.
-Without discretionary releases for power generation, the simulation of PVP operations is solely dependent on minimum flow requirements for the East Fork Russian River and PVID contract deliveries.
+Without discretionary releases for power generation, the simulation of trans-basin Eel River transfers is solely dependent on minimum flow requirements for the East Fork Russian River and PVID contract deliveries.
 Under normal operations, additional PVP transfers are used to increase power production when Lake Pillsbury storage levels are high during the late fall through early spring.
+With FERC's approval on July 29, 2022 of PG&E's initial license surrender and decommission plan for the PVP, the operation is expected to continue without power generation discretionary releases until the project is decommissioned.